jkschneider/java-power-assert/README.md

  a known solution for ECJ that involves running Eclipse with a Java agent that intercepts the ECJ generated AST prior to bytecode generation (and indeed this is what
  [Lombok](https://github.com/rzwitserloot/lombok) does).
 It is currently unknown whether it is possible to access the ECJ AST from a regular annotation processor.

-Also, power asserts are only generated for assert expressions using the assert keyword, though it can be trivially expanded to diagram JUnit style `assertXXX` method calls, Hamcrest and assertj `assertThat` style chains, etc. Contributions welcome if you beat me to it!
+Also, in the same way we diagram JUnit assertions, it can be trivially expanded to diagram Hamcrest and assertj `assertThat` style chains, etc. Contributions welcome if you beat me to it!

 ## Getting started